Vocabularies

 Complete List: See Standard Vocabularies - Source Types for the complete default vocabulary file with all standard types.

-Adding Custom Source Types
+Adding Additional Source Types

-Add custom source types for specialized research:
+Add additional source types for specialized research:

 source_types: